timruffles/code-reads/README.md

-# Code-reads
+# Javascript code-reads

 These are code-reads carried out by Tim Ruffles.
-A code-read is a concept created by Jeremy Ashkenas of Backbone fame - a complete read through of a project with feedback given on correctness, style and readability.
+A code-read is a concept I came across via [created by Jeremy Ashkenas](http://ashkenas.com/code-reads/) of Backbone fame - a complete read through of a project with feedback given on correctness, style and readability.
+The code-reads  here were requested by the projects' authors.

-The code-reads here are not indictments of the code - these projects are fantastic, often doing things I have little expertise in (Ratio for instance handles floating-point edge-cases I have to plead ignorance of).
-What I'm looking at is clean code - DRY, redundancy-free, well-named code: code that's a pleasure to read.
+The code-reads here are not indictments of the code - these projects are fantastic, often doing things I have little expertise in (Ratio handles floating-point edge-cases I have to plead ignorance of).
+What I'm looking at is clean code - DRY, redundancy-free, idiomatic, well-named code: Javascript that's a pleasure to read.

 If you'd like a code read please get in touch.
-By preference I'd like to look at application code, as opposed to library code.
+By preference I'd like to look at application code.
 I'm working on a code-quality tool for Javascript - [sidekickjs](https://www.sidekickjs.com) - so looking at app code improves the product for its target audience: teams writing Javascript applications.

+Request a code read now by [opening an issue](https://github.com/timruffles/code-reads/issues/new)!